1. Be on the Level

 Using after care products at home can be the difference between color that lasts a few weeks to a few months.

-Clients can purchase color safe shampoo and conditioner and/or a shampoo that deposits a bit of color every time they wash.
-Also warn them about the sun and chlorine as they can be big factors in altering their hair color.
+Clients can purchase color safe shampoo and conditioner and/or a shampoo that deposits a bit of color each time they wash.
+Also warn your clients about the sun and chlorine as they can be big factors in altering their hair color.